Cray-HPE/docs-csm/install/common-pre-install/README.md

 ### 1. Boot Pre-Install Live ISO and Seedfiles Generation

 This section will guide the administrator through installing HPCM to generate seedfiles.
-The seedfiles will be used later in step of the CSM installation.
+The seedfiles will be used later in the step of the CSM installation.

 See [Boot Pre-Install Live ISO and Seedfiles Generation](hpcm_installation-cpi.md).